 Nursing Bras and Clothes

 Pro tip: Before shopping for any nursing bras or clothes, take stock of what you already have.
 Bras that clasp in the front or a loose sports bra or a bralette may work just as well.
 Shirts that button down the front are convenient for nursing.
-You can also layer a tank under a t-shirt so that you can pull the shirt up and the tank down to allow your baby to nurse without feeling naked in public.
+You can also layer a tank under a t-shirt to pull the shirt up and the tank down to allow your baby to nurse without feeling naked in public.

 You may consider washable nursing pads, which are more environmentally friendly.
-You can simply throw them in the washer and dryer.
-One downside is that they will feel wet against your skin if you leak, where disposable pads tend to absorb more moisture and wick it away from your skin.
+You can throw them in the washer and dryer.
+One downside is that they will feel wet against your skin if you leak, whereas disposable pads tend to absorb more moisture and wick it away from your skin.
 If you are thinking about trying reusable pads, Bamboobies were my go-to when I was breastfeeding.
-Bodily also has reusable pads with a non-slip backing.

 Pro tip: Pack a few pads in your diaper bag.
 If you use reusable ones, include a Ziploc to store a wet one until you get home.

-One item you will want to get in preparation for breastfeeding is a breast pump.
+A breast pump is one item you will want to get in preparation for breastfeeding.
 In the United States, health insurance companies cover breast pumps.
 Even if you are not sure you will use one, get one if it is at no cost to you.
 It’s free and can come in handy when you need it or plan to build up a stash of milk.
 Aeroflow is a company that makes this process super easy by working with your insurance company.
 I have used them in the past and had a great experience.
-If Aeroflow does not work with your insurance, you can contact your insurance directly to find out how to get a breast pump.

 Pro tip: if you want a breast pump not covered by your health insurance, add it to your baby registry, and hopefully, a generous friend or family will help cover it.